 Systems normally have feedback loops in them.
 Bela Banathy (1968) noted that when designing a learning process, such as training, elearning, and performance aids, it is normally recommended that an iterative or spiralic method be used (analysis–synthesis–evaluation).

 An iterative design allows you to explore knowledge, problems, and experience spaces, thus you are able to bring forth a more refined learning process than a linear designing allows.
 The unfolding spirals of design are interlaced with feedback and feedforward:

 Feedback goes back to previous formulations in order to shape emerging design images — How does what we have done earlier affect what is going on now?
 How does what we do now affect what we did earlier?

 Feedforward reaches ahead by reflecting on current design information to make choices on future design tasks, as well of the ultimate shape of the design.

 Next section: Definitions and Explanations

-Return to the Table of Contents
+Return to the ADDIE Table of Contents

-Laird, Dugan (1985).
+Laird, D. (1985).
 Approaches To Training And Development.
 Reading, MA: Addison-Wesley.

 U.S. Army Field Artillery School (1984).
-A System Approach To Training (Course Student textbook).
+A System Approach To Training.
 ST - 5K061FD92.